October 2007

 • Make a good faith attempt to inform third parties when their proprietary information is being requested from the governmental body;

-• Respond in writing to all written communications from the Texas Building and Procurement Commission regarding charges for the information.
-Respond to the Office of the Attorney General regarding complaints about violations of the Act.
+• Respond in writing to all written communications from the Open Records Division, Office of the Attorney General, regarding charges for the information and regarding complaints about alleged violations of the Act.

 Procedures to Obtain Information

-1. Submit a request by mail, fax, email or in person according to a governmental body’s reasonable procedures.
+1. Submit a written request by mail, fax, email or in person according to a governmental body’s reasonable procedures.
+When submitting a written request to the Denison Development Alliance (“DDA”), please address to the following designated person: Tony Kaai, 311 W. Woodard St., Denison, TX 75020; tkaai@denisontx.org.

 2. Include enough description and detail about the information requested to enable the governmental body to accurately identify and locate the information requested.

-3. Cooperate with the governmental body’s reasonable efforts to clarify the type or amount of
+3. Cooperate with the DDA’s reasonable efforts to clarify the type or amount of information requested.

 A. Information to be released

-• You may review it promptly, and if it cannot be produced within 10 working days the public information officer will notify you in writing of the reasonable date and time when it will be available.
+• If the governmental body cannot produce the requested information within 10 working days the public information officer will notify you in writing of the reasonable date and time when it will be available.

 B. Information that may be withheld due to an exception

-• By the 10th business day after a governmental body receives your written request, a governmental body must:
+• By the tenth (10th) business day after a governmental body receives your written request, a governmental body must:

 1. Request an Attorney General opinion and state which exceptions apply;